PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Global exponential stability of the PID-PBC

 \section{Global exponential stability of the PID-PBC}

 Motivated by the poor performances of the open-loop controlled system---see Remark~\ref{rem:minper}---we find convenient to introduce a feedback control action---the most popular form being a PID controller.
-Let then $x_\star\in\mathbb{R}^n$ be a given reference vector and define the PID controller:
+Let then $x_\star\in\mathbb{R}^n$ be a given reference vector and define the PID controller:\footnote{In the remainder of the paper, for any $r$-dimensional signal $s:\mathbb{R}_{\geq 0}\rightarrow\mathbb{R}^r$ we denote $ s_\star$ as a given constant reference for such a signal.}

 where $K_P\in\mathbb{R}^{m\times m}$, $K_I\in\mathbb{R}^{m\times m}$ and $K_D\in\mathbb{R}^{m\times m}$ are gain matrices.
 Note that whenever $x_\star\in\mathcal{E}$, the resulting PID controller is driven by the passive output \eqref{eq:passiveoutput} and for this reason is commonly referred as a \textit{PID-PBC}~\cite{hernandez2009adaptive}.
 With a little abuse of the terminology, and recalling that the controller is rooted on the same passivity concept, we will refer to \eqref{eq:PIPBC-I}-\eqref{eq:PIPBC-P} as a PID-PBC even if $x_\star\notin\mathcal{E}$.
-We have then the following proposition.\bigbreak
+We have then the following proposition.\smallbreak